by Brian Tomasik

 But even if we believed in a pure hedonic-setpoint mechanism, this wouldn't mean reducing suffering and increasing happiness were hopeless.
 As David Pearce notes in reply to Nikola, some people are severely depressed for their entire lives, while others are almost uniformly ebullient.
 So in the worst case, we could select for individuals with higher hedonic setpoints.
 More realistically, setpoints are adjustable even within a given person.
 Many causes of depression are not purely biological, and those are examples of ways in which setpoints can be improved without a corresponding increase of suffering somewhere else.

 Moreover, past suffering doesn't always dampen the intensity of future suffering.
 In some cases, negative experiences can lead to further suffering via depression or other psychological disorders.
 Traumatic events can lead to posttraumatic stress disorder, which amplifies the intensity of future traumatic events.
-The opposite of habituation is sensitization, and both of these processes occur in brains in various contexts.

 The hedonic treadmill is real and important, and it illustrates why, for instance, consumerism is not a gateway to happiness.
 But it doesn't show that changing the net amount of suffering in the world is impossible, and indeed the opposite is true.